 The Software as a service (SaaS) industry is at boom.
 Today most of the businesses are running on SaaS.
-Cloud Coach is a leading name in the industry that made its unique place in the market with cutting edge solutions for business processes.
-The company ideated at the club while playing the game on the pool is now transforming businesses by making their complex operations simpler.
-Without sticking to a particular methodology the company is serving its clients and empowering them for the brighter tomorrow.
+Cloud Coach is a leading name in the industry that made its unique place in the market with cutting-edge solutions for business processes.
+Cloud COACH ideated at the club while playing the game on the pool is now transforming businesses by making their complex operations simpler.
+Without sticking to a particular methodology Cloud COACH is serving its clients and empowering them for the brighter tomorrow.

-In a candid talk with Mr Peter Lee, CEO of Cloud COACH International, let’s discover more about the company and their quality offerings.
+In a candid talk with Mr. Peter Lee, CEO of Cloud COACH International, let’s discover more about the company and its quality offerings.

 multi-tiered offering, so we can add value to the smallest start-up, right through to the largest enterprise.

 • What were the initial challenges you faced?

 Cashflow, the omnipresent threat to every bootstrapped company!

 • Which was that point that triggered the growth of Cloud COACH?